Polyphosphates

 Figure 4.
 The catalytic center of AtTTM3 contains two metal ions, one of which is involved in substrate coordination.
 The second metal activates a water molecule required for the hydrolysis reaction.

-We used a structure-guided approach to identify proteins in Arabidopsis with similarity to Vtc4.
-There are three TTM proteins present in the Arabidopsis genome (AtTTM1-3), with TTM3 being a small soluble enzyme with high structural similarity to Vtc4 (Martinez, Truffault & Hothorn, JBC, 2015).
-Postdoctoral fellow Jacobo Martinez-Font found however, that instead of polymerizing inorganic polyphosphate from ATP, AtTTM3 efficiently hydrolyzes short-chain polyphosphates in vitro.
-Why this discrepancy in catalytic activity between the yeast and plant enzymes?
-Jacobo dissected the catalytic mechanism of plant, yeast, bacterial and human TTM enzymes in mechanistic and structural detail.
-He found that most TTM enzymes hydrolyze their substrates using a two metal catalytic mechanism (Figure 4).
+We employed a structure-guided approach to identify Arabidopsis proteins resembling Vtc4.
+The Arabidopsis genome contains three TTM proteins (AtTTM1-3), with TTM3 being a small soluble enzyme that shares a high structural similarity with Vtc4 (Martinez, Truffault & Hothorn, JBC, 2015).
+However, postdoctoral fellow Jacobo Martinez-Font discovered that, rather than polymerizing inorganic polyphosphate from ATP, AtTTM3 efficiently hydrolyzes short-chain polyphosphates in vitro.
+This raised the question: why does the catalytic activity differ between the yeast and plant enzymes?
+Jacobo investigated the catalytic mechanisms of TTM enzymes from plants, yeast, bacteria, and humans, analyzing both their mechanisms and structures in detail.
+He found that most TTM enzymes utilize a two-metal catalytic mechanism to hydrolyze their substrates (Figure 4).

 Figure 5.
 Schematic view of the tunnel domain in different TTM enzymes, which allow their substrates to enter the tunnel from opposite sites, thus generating different leaving groups.